SignalFlagZ/sd-civitai-browser/README.md

 - Support for `--lyco-dir`(To use the existing _LoCon folder, specify with `--lyco-dir`)
 - Change the color of the frame of the card that has already been downloaded
 - For base models other than SD1, save to a subfolder of the base model name
+- Support `--lyco-dir-backcompat` modified in v1.5.1 of SD web UI